For Educators

 Does my school qualify for grant funding?

 Various generous donors allow GCV&M to offer grant funding to schools that meet certain qualifications.
 All RCSD schools, including public charters, are eligible for free student admission and transportation.
-Any rural/suburban school district where 50% or more students qualify for free/reduced lunch is also eligible for free student admission.
+Any rural/suburban school district where 50% or more students are economically disadvantaged, according to https://data.nysed.gov/ qualify.
 Each teacher at qualifying schools can use these grants for two programs per academic year.

 How much do parent chaperones have to pay?